vapoursynth/vapoursynth/doc/installation.rst

 after VapourSynth and still want to use this feature either reinstall VapourSynth or register it from the commandline with "pfm register <path>\\core32\\vsfs.dll" or "pfm register <path>\\core64\\vsfs.dll".

-Compiling
-#########

-If you're not on Windows you have to compile VapourSynth yourself.
-Check out the source and follow the instructions in the INSTALL file.